 Our Board of Directors has adopted an Excess Incentive Compensation Recovery (Clawback) Policy effective as of August 24, 2023.
 A copy of this policy is available on our website at www.strattec.com, 24 hours a day and free of charge.
 We are not including the information contained on or available through our website as part of, or incorporating such information by reference into, this Proxy Statement.
 The policy is administered by our Board of Directors (or at the discretion of, and upon delegation of, our Board, our Compensation Committee) and covers all current and former executive officers.
 Under this policy, the Board of Directors will require reimbursement or forfeiture of any excess incentive compensation awarded or paid in the event of an accounting restatement resulting from material noncompliance with financial reporting requirements under federal securities laws.
-The excess incentive compensation recovery covers all awards granted or paid during the last three completed fiscal years including, but not limited to, annual performance bonuses (including any amounts deferred) and long-term incentive grants, including any of the following, provided that, such compensation is granted, compensation; stock options; restricted stock; restricted stock units; and performance-based units.
+The excess incentive compensation recovery covers all awards granted or paid during the last three completed fiscal years including, but not limited to, annual performance bonuses (including any amounts deferred) and long-term incentive grants, including any of the following, provided that, such compensation is granted, earned or vested based wholly or in part on the attainment of a financial reporting measure (as defined in the policy): cash bonuses and incentive cash compensation; stock options; restricted stock; restricted stock units; and performance-based units.
 The amount to be recovered is the excess amount of the incentive compensation received by the executive officer based on the erroneous data from the accounting restatement.
 The policy applies to all excess incentive compensation approved, awarded or granted after the effective date of the policy.